 I work on multiple pet projects in my spare time.
 In 2014 I built my own working quadcopter from scratch, programmed it, and learned how to fly it.
 I've built a Hydrogen fuel cell powered RC car, and a robot that can launch jelly beans into your mouth from across the room.

-Another way that I push myself is through physical training.
-I aim to be able to bench press 300 pounds by the end of 2018.
+Another way that I push myself is through physical training, and adventuring outdoors.
 'For me life is continuously being hungry.
 The meaning of life is not simply to exist, to survive, but to move ahead, to go up, to achieve, to conquer.' - Arnold Schwarzenegger